On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Introduction

-\paragraph{Contributions} We summarize our contributions as follows: \begin{itemize} \item \textbf{Infinite-node limits of GNDEs.} We introduce an infinite-node limit of GNDEs, termed \textit{Graphon Neural Differential Equations} (Graphon-NDEs), which are a class of partial differential equations (PDEs) defined on graphon spaces.
-We establish sufficient conditions for their well-posedness, ensuring the existence and uniqueness of solutions.
-To the best of our knowledge, this is the first work considering infinite-node limits of GNDEs.
+\item \textbf{Infinite-node limits (Graphon-NDEs).} We introduce an infinite-node limit of GNDEs, termed \textit{Graphon Neural Differential Equations} (Graphon-NDEs), which are a class of nonlocal integro-differential equations defined on graphon spaces.
+We establish the well-posedness by identifying a set of explicit and architecture-driven regularity conditions on the activation functions and learnable filters.
+These assumptions effectively translate the kernel regularity requirements of the classical nonlocal diffusion framework \citep{medvedev2014nonlinear} into concrete, verifiable constraints on the neural architecture.

-\item \textbf{Trajectory-wise convergence.} We prove that solution trajectories of GNDEs (a sequence of ODEs) uniformly converge to a Graphon-NDE (a PDE) whenever the underlying graph sequences and initial features converge, as illustrated in Figure \ref{fig:trajectoryconvergence}.
-Our analysis relies on Gr\"onwall-type inequalities from dynamical systems and accommodates time-varying (temporally continuous) parameters.
+\item \textbf{Trajectory-wise convergence.} We prove that solution trajectories of GNDEs (a sequence of ODEs) uniformly converge to the solution trajectory of a Graphon-NDE (a PDE) whenever the underlying graph sequences and initial features converge, as illustrated in Figure \ref{fig:trajectoryconvergence}.
+Crucially, our analysis accommodates \emph{time-varying} filter parameters, a capability that enhances the expressivity of GNDEs over discrete GNNs.
+We establish that, even with this added complexity (i.e., nonautonomous dynamics), the entire inference trajectory remains stable and consistent as the graph size grows.

 \item \textbf{Convergence rates.} We derive explicit convergence rates for both weighted and unweighted graphs which are generated deterministically from graphons.
-For weighted graphs sampled from smooth graphons, we present a convergence rate of \(\mathcal{O}(1/n^\alpha)\) with H\"older smoothness exponent $\alpha\in(0,1]$; for unweighted graphs sampled from $\{0,1\}$-valued (hence discontinuous) graphons, we show a convergence rate of \(\mathcal{O}(1/n^c)\), with \(c \in (0,1)\) depending on the box-counting dimension of the boundary of the graphon's support.
+For weighted graphs sampled from smooth graphons, we present a convergence rate of \(\mathcal{O}(1/n^\alpha)\) with H\"older smoothness exponent $\alpha\in(0,1]$; for unweighted graphs sampled from $\{0,1\}$-valued (hence discontinuous) graphons, we leverage the box-counting dimension analysis established by \citet{medvedev2014nonlinear} to show a convergence rate of \(\mathcal{O}(1/n^c)\), with \(c \in (0,1)\) depending on the box-counting dimension of the boundary of the graphon's support.
+In Section \ref{sec:graphon_conv_rate_experiment}, we provide numerical evidence consistent with these rates on representative graphons.

 \item \textbf{Size transferability bounds.} Leveraging our derived convergence rates, we establish upper bounds on the solution discrepancy of GNDEs over graphs of different sizes.
-This provides theoretical justification for the size transferability of GNDEs -- models trained on smaller graphs can reliably generalize to larger, structurally similar graphs without retraining. \end{itemize}
+This provides theoretical justification for the size transferability of GNDEs—models trained on smaller graphs can reliably generalize to larger, structurally similar graphs without retraining.